stackhpc/ansible-slurm-appliance/docs/upgrades.md

    site-specific configuration.
 In general changes to existing functionality will aim to be backward compatible.
 Alteration of site-specific configuration will usually only be necessary to use new functionality or where functionality has been upstreamed as above.
-   Note that the `environments/common/layouts/everything` file contains all possible groups which can be used to enable features; diff this against your e.g.
+   Note that the upstream `environments/site/inventory/groups` file contains all possible groups which can be used to enable features, check for new groups which have been added in the latest release and remove any which are unnescessary from the `groups` file in your fork.
-   `environments/site/inventory/groups` file to see new features which you may wish to enable in the latter file.

    Make changes as necessary.